intel/ai-reference-models/docs/image_recognition/tensorflow_serving/Tutorial.md

 ## Background

 Convolutional neural networks (CNNs) for image recognition are computationally expensive.
-The Intel MKL-DNN (Math Kernel Library for Deep Neural Networks) offers significant performance improvements for convolution, pooling, normalization, activation, and other operations via efficient vectorization and multi-threading.
+The Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) offers significant performance improvements for convolution, pooling, normalization, activation, and other operations via efficient vectorization and multi-threading.
 Tuning TensorFlow Serving to take full advantage of your hardware for image recognition deep learning inference involves:
 1. Working through this tutorial to set up servable versions of the well-known [ResNet50](https://arxiv.org/pdf/1512.03385.pdf) and [InceptionV3](https://arxiv.org/pdf/1512.00567v1.pdf) CNN models
 2. Running a TensorFlow Serving docker container configured for performance given your hardware resources